 Types of Targets

-There are five types of targets: three for spending categories and two for your Credit Card Payment categories.
+There are six types of targets: three for spending categories, one for debt payments, and two for your Credit Card Payment categories.

 Needed For Spending Target